microsoft/fast/specs/date-picker/date-picker.md

 - **Localization:** Formats that date for the local market.
 MM--DD-YYYY, DD--MM-YYYY, etc. It supports country, language, numbering type and calendar type.

 ### Risks and Challenges

-*Notable risks or challenges associated with implementing the component.
-Would we need to make any breaking changes in order to achieve this component's goals?*

 - Many different calendar types, even within the same market.
 - Time zone differences.
 These may be different between client and server.